-Nursing informatics combines nursing and technology.
+Nursing informatics is a specialty that combines nursing and technology.
 The American Nurses Association (ANA) defines nursing informatics as the integration of “nursing science, computer science, and information science to manage and communicate data, information, knowledge, and wisdom in nursing practice.”

 Cause of Growth in Nursing Informatics